 After we received the Unfavorable Decision, we filed an appeal with the Appeals Council.
-This is a Social Security office in Falls Church, Virginia, and handles all appeals of Social Security Disability hearings in the United States.
+This is a Social Security office in Falls Church, Virginia that reviews all appeals of Social Security Disability hearings in the United States.
 The Appeals Council is split into several "branches."
 This is because the case law on how Social Security claims are decided varies in different parts of the country.

-The Appeals Council is looking for two things: legal errors and factual errors.
+The Appeals Council reviews the Administrative Law Judge's Decision for legal errors and factual errors.
 Legal errors occur when the Administrative Law Judge misapplies the law.
 Factual errors occur when the Judge does not have evidence to support a factual finding, or misconstrues the evidence in the claims file.
 The Appeals Council will also look to see if the hearings Judge's mistake is a difference maker.
 That is a mistake that could make a difference in the case's outcome.

-If the Appeals Council finds a mistake, it could find the Claimant disabled, but that does not happen very often.
+If the Appeals Council finds a mistake, it could find the Claimant disabled, but that rarely happens.
 Instead, if the Appeals Council finds a mistake, it will send the case back to the Administrative Law Judge that heard the case.
 When it does, the Appeals Council will issue an Remand Order.
-In this Order, the Appeals Council tells the Administrative Law Judge what it must do to correct the errors.
+In this Order, the Appeals Council tells the Administrative Law Judge what they must do to correct the errors.

-If the Appeals Council refuses to review the case, then the Claimant can appeal the decision the the federal court.
-If a federal court judge finds an error, that judge may send the case back to the hearings judge.
+If the Appeals Council refuses to review the case, then the Claimant can appeal the decision the US District Court in the District where the Claimant lives.
+This is the Federal Court appeal.
+There is no trial at Federal Court.
+Instead, the Claimant's Attorney and the US Attorney's office submit written arguments to a Judge.
+If the Federal Court Judge finds an error, that judge may send the case back to the hearings judge.

 How The Remand Hearing is Different